 Navigating through COVID-19

-At G&F Financial Group, as a local community-based credit union, we believe our role and responsibility during these uncertain and ever-changing times is the well-being of our employees, members and our communities.
+At G&F Financial Group, as a local community-based credit union, we believe our role and responsibility during the COVID-19 pandemic is the well-being of our employees, members and our communities.
 This is instilled in our values and rooted in our credit union principles.
-As we are guided by this, we will also be guided by, and support local health officials, experts and government leaders as they work to prevent the spread of the virus.
+As we are guided by this, we will also be guided by—and support—local health officials, experts and government leaders as they work to prevent the spread of the virus.

 We are here for you.

 We understand this is a tough time for many and we are working to support our members.
 Any member who feels they need assistance can call our Member Hub at 604-419-8888.

 Should I make any changes to my investment portfolio?